 Diversity, Equity and Inclusion at Bloomsbury

-Bloomsbury is committed to Diversity, Equity and Inclusion.
-Diversity is not simply a matter of regulatory compliance, or even social justice.
-Attracting talented people from all backgrounds enriches our business and the lives of our employees and leads to better culture and performance.
+Bloomsbury is committed to Diversity, Equity and Inclusion as a core part of our everyday professional lives.
+The Company is strengthened by attracting talented people with voices and experiences from all backgrounds and identities; diversity and inclusion enriches our business and the lives of our employees and leads to better culture and performance.

-In 2021, we launched our Global Diversity, Equity and Inclusion “(DE&I”) Action Plan (see https://www. bloomsbury.com/media/yjvjngs2/ dei-action-plan-web.pdf), created in collaboration with staff, and appointed a dedicated Diversity and Inclusion and Training Administration Manager to organise and lead our work in this important area.
-Since then, we have been driving tangible positive change across all areas of our business and continue to contribute to wider industry discussions on this important topic.
+Bloomsbury has been driving tangible positive change across all areas of our business and contributing to wider industry discussions.
 Bloomsbury is a signatory to The Publishers Association Inclusivity Action Plan, developed with Creative Access, which comprises a set of ten commitments for publishing businesses to undertake over the period 2023 to 2026 aimed at ensuring an equitable, diverse and inclusive workplace.

 We recognise that there is much more to do to drive change and increase the representation of minority groups within the publishing industry, and we will continue to prioritise this work, including by evolving our recruitment processes to increase access to the industry by those from underrepresented backgrounds and communities.